 Scoping out showtimes for The Nighttime Lights at Hogwarts Castle

-The show times may vary each night, so be sure to pick up a show time guide at the turnstile when you enter the park to note the first and last show times of the day.
-The first show will begin once it is dark, and then the 5-minute show will run every 15 to 20 minutes.
+The show times may vary each night, and your best source for showtimes is going to be a team member in a wizard robe.
+You can check the Universal Studios Hollywood app or ushwaittimes.com to see if the times are posted there.
+Universal no longer gives out printed showtimes.
+The first show will usually begin once it is dark, and then the 5-minute show will run every 15 to 20 minutes.
 The number of shows per night may vary based on sunset and park hours.
-I was toadally there opening night and shows were scheduled at 9:05 p.m., 9:20 p.m., 9:40 p.m. and 10:00 p.m.
+During past summers, the shows on some nights were scheduled at 9:05 p.m., 9:20 p.m., 9:40 p.m. and 10:00 p.m.
 However, there were so many wizards and muggles packed in for the first show that they surprised us with an early 8:45 p.m. show.
 It’s magic so they can do what they want.
+We’ve experienced the surprise early showing during The Magic of Christmas at Hogwarts Castle show, as well, so it seems to pay to hop in place early.
+Mommy Frog always says, the early frog gets the flies.

 Where to watch The Nighttime Lights at Hogwarts Castle